Nchrist89/In-Command/README.md

 ### Code used

-All code is mine apart from certain functions but I have also completely changed them and adapted them to my project, I have as best as I can noted what parts are with assistance from AI in my comments.
-Again the leaderboard functions and code was all completed by AI to include the local storage leaderboard scores.
+* All HTML and CSS code is owned by me and written by myself.

+* There is quite a bit of code which I had help completing and correcting using AI but the majority of the code has been either rewritten and added to.

+* Some parts of Javascript where noted in my comments has been corrected by AI but was written by me, only once I exhausted myself and frustration would I then ask chatGPT for assistance why my code may be incorrect.

+* The main 2 parts of code which I can say is completely provided by AI other than the changed variables is the API fetch function which I had issues with and the entire leaderboard javascript code.
+I didn't want to have to get too involved with the leaderboard code with once I realized the end result would be to have a local storage leaderboard.
+In later updates I wish to have a full working leaderboard and server which is when I will redo the leaderboard code.

 ### Content

-Content for the website has solely been created by myself, some content where indicted in my comments have been corrected with Gemini AI and sometimes also validation for code has been confirmed with SiderAI but I have written and changes most of the code apart from the entire leaderboard update code which has been a complete copy over because I could not get it working properly.
+Content for the website has solely been created by myself, some content where indicted in my comments have been corrected with ChatGPT, Gemini AI and sometimes also validation for code has been confirmed with SiderAI but I have written most of the code apart from the entire leaderboard update code which has been a complete copy over because I could not get it working properly and was reluctant to put effort into it as it is currently only a local storage leaderboard.

 ### Media